damejeras/gorpc/docs/index.md

+# goRPC

+Minimalist RPC framework for Go.
+Write your service definitions in Go and generate anything from it.

+Currently, goRPC provides client templates for:
+* Go
+* PHP
+* TypeScript
+* Swift
+* JavaScript
+* Python

 ## Quick start
 This guide will get you started with goRPC by providing a simple working example.
 You will learn how to make server and client using goRPC.